mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 > :information_source: **Notes:**
 > - When you add the **MATLAB** axis, do not select **Use MATLAB version**.
 Any values you specify by **Use MATLAB version** take precedence over the values specified by the **MATLAB** axis.
 > - If you are using a tool configured using MATLAB Package Manager as the installer, you must associate the tool with a valid license in your project.
-For more information, see [Use MATLAB as a Tool in Freestyle or Multi-Configuration Project](#use-matlab-as-a-tool-in-freestyle-or-multi-configuration-project).
+For more information, see [License Installed Products](#license-installed-products).

 ### Add User-Defined Axis
 If you do not specify the **MATLAB** axis, add a user-defined axis in the **Configuration Matrix** section to specify the MATLAB versions in the build.
 Enter the name of the axis in the **Name** box and its values in the **Values** box.
 Separate the values with a space.
 For instance, specify two MATLAB versions to run the same set of tests.